 While beaches may not come to mind as Canadian tourist destinations, Canada is home to some of the world’s most stunning beaches, several of the most notable of which you can find in our list to the right.
 And that list represents only a smattering of the gorgeous beaches this country has to offer.

 Beach holidays can be wonderful family getaways if you’re prepared.
 Of course, sand and water are a combination that invite free play and will trigger most kids’ imaginations to create fabulous, undirected games and activities.
+If sailing is part of your itinerary, make sure to bring spare boat batteries in case you need them while at sea.

 But having a list of engaging ideas in your back pocket might mean the difference between them wanting to pack it in after only an hour at the beach and not being able to drag them home after several.